-Tonight, since the moon is waning and gone from the sky in early evening (with new moon on September 17) – take a night to drive into the country and find the glorious Andromeda galaxy.
-It’s the great spiral galaxy next door to our Milky Way.
-It’s the most distant thing you can see with your eye alone.
+In mid-September 2020 – since the moon is gone from the sky in early evening (with new moon on September 17) – take a night to drive into the country and find the glorious Andromeda galaxy.
+It’s the great spiral galaxy next door to our Milky Way and the most distant object you can see with your eye alone.
 It’s best seen in the evening at this time of year.
 Most people find the galaxy by star-hopping from a very noticeable M- or W-shaped pattern on the sky’s dome – visible in the northeast in the evening now from the northern half of the globe – the constellation Cassiopeia the Queen.
 You can also find the Andromeda galaxy by star-hopping from the star Alpheratz in the Great Square of Pegasus.
 Both methods will lead you to the galaxy, as shown on our chart above.

 Look at the chart at the top of this post.
 It shows both constellations – Cassiopeia and Andromeda – so you can see the galaxy’s location with respect to both.

-Now let’s take a closer look at the other way to find this galaxy:
+Now let’s take a closer look at the second way to find this galaxy:

 The large square pattern above is the Great Square in the constellation Pegasus.
 The constellation Andromeda can be seen as two streams of stars extending from one side of the Square, beginning at the star Alpheratz.